epfl-ada/ada-2023-project-thedatafreaks/README.md

 The second dataset that contain all edits across all Wikipedia pages.
 It serves as a valuable resource for understanding the editing activities of users present in our primary dataset.
 By looking at the modifications made by these users on various Wikipedia pages, we aim to gain insights into the content areas and topics that interest each individual.

 Both dataset being extremely large, we have decided to filter them "on the fly" so that we only keep the data that concern the users that have taken part in the elections between 2003 and 2013.
-After this, the size of the datasets is reasonable and can be handle without problem.
+After this, the size of the datasets is reasonable and can be handled without problem.

 ## Methods